Ard3ny/ard3ny.github.io/_posts/2023-07-01-GW-Bounced-emails-report-with-GAMADV-XTD3.md

 chmod +x /root/scripts/bounced_mails_report.sh
 ```

-> Run the script manually and check if everything is working a intended.
+> Run the script manually and check if everything is working as intended.
 {: .prompt-info }

 ## Add the script to the crontab